 Full details of the position can be found here.

-The Babraham Institute is a Disability Confident Employer and has a positive approach to employing disabled people.
+The Babraham Institute is a user of the disability symbol and is positive about disabled people.

 The Babraham Institute receives strategic funding from the Biotechnology and Biological Sciences Research Council and is an Equal Opportunities Employer.